LukasWho156/rash/README.md

 Press F10 at any time to return to the home page.
 Press F11 at any time to toggle fullscreen mode.

-## Limitations

-Currently, games that use `SharedArrayBuffers` are not supported, which unfortunately includes Games made with [Godot](https://godotengine.org/).
-I'm afraid this might be a security issue that cannot be changed easily.